Fix Problems and Update Drivers for Windows 7

 - open up the Driver Verifier program or access it via the command line by typing verifier.exe into the Run box

-- Ensure all programs are closed before doing this as you will be asked to do a restart once you lauch the Driver Verifier.
+- Ensure all programs are closed before doing this as you will be asked to do a restart once you launch the Driver Verifier.

 If the Driver verifier has identified particular driver problems, then you can attempt to fix these driver problems by reinstalling the drivers if you still have access to them (they could also be available from the manufacturers website).

-If you are having problems locating the drivers then you can use a Driver update tool to automate this process for you.
+If you are having problems locating the Windows 7 Drivers you need, you can use a Driver update tool such as Driver Updater to automate this process for you.

-If the Driver Verifier tool did not help and you are unsure of the source of your problems, you can download software to run a free scan of your system.
+You can choose to register this software to automatically update Drivers or you can just use the software to run a free scan of your system.
 This will provide you with a free drivers report, you can then choose to register if you wish to get automatic Driver Updates.
 So, if you are running Windows 7 and experiencing some problems, you can use this free scan to test if these problems are Driver-related or even to rule it out if you think the source of the problem may lie elsewhere.